estnltk/estnltk-model-training/stanza_syntax_training/readme.md

 	* `python  04_predict.py  conf_edt_v26_stanza_morph_extended_full.ini`

 * `05_evaluate.py` -- Looks through all configuration files in the execution directory, and performs evaluations defined in configuration files: compares predicted files to gold standard files and calculates LAS/UAS scores.
 Executes all sections starting with `eval_` in configuration files.
 Saves results into file `results.csv` in a sub directory closest to the execution directory (for given configurations, the path will be: `edt_2.6/results.csv`).
+You can also given name of the desired output csv file as an input argument.
 Example usage:

 	* `python  05_evaluate.py`